 There is no real empirical way of measuring how much suction to use, especially if you are using the mouth technique, but short, sharp ‘pulses’ are best.
 This results in the characteristic “kissing sound” often heard in electrophysiology labs.
 However, kiss like it’s your grandmother (quickly) not your fiancée (slowly)!
 When using a syringe, use a small 1-3ml syringe and have the plunger already half way up the syringe.
 Otherwise, the initial pull to initiate suction will likely kill the cell.

 Note: Once you have entered whole-cell mode, the sample and electrode tip may move around a small amount, particularly if you are doing multiple patches at the same time.
-Dr Dale Elgar says that you shouldn’t be scared to move the electrodes to make sure you don’t lose the cell.

 13. It all comes out in the wash

 If patching with perfusion, verify that the perfusion is turned on before you make contact with the cell.
 If your cell isn’t well attached to your substrate and you create a seal without perfusion turned on, the cell might move and break the seal, or the membrane characteristics might change slightly.
 If using drugs, it’s also critical that the flow rate for the wash is the same as for the drug.
 Apart from some channels being ‘mechano-sensitive,’ keeping the ‘micro-climate’ the same as in the control wash is critical for reliable, reproducible results.